Undergraduate Seniors, Graduate Students, & Alumni

 b.
 One from a community leader or other individual who can comment on the applicant’s non-academic accomplishments and his/her potential to serve as a USAIS Foreign Service Officer

-*Note: In the online application, applicants will identify recommenders, who will be contacted by the program and asked to submit letters electronically.
+*Note: In the online application, applicants will identify recommenders, who will be contacted by the program and asked to submit letters electronically. - Proof of U.S. citizenship with a copy of: (choose one)

 a.
 Birth certificate